-Chia founded & stewards Developh (founded 2016) and the Philippine Internet Archive towards a poetic, critical & archipelagic third world internets, most recently curating & programming KAKAKOMPYUTER MO YAN!
+Chia founded & stewards Developh (founded 2016), a community of practice towards an archipelagic internet, most recently curating & programming KAKAKOMPYUTER MO YAN!
 (That's what you get for using the computer!), an independent exhibition of third world net art.

-They work as a Product Designer at Figma for interactivity and creative tooling.
+They're a Product Designer at Figma designing creative tooling.
 They are based between San Francisco & Manila.

 Chia Amisola